Ocean Grove, New Jersey: History

 President Ulysses S. Grant visited Ocean Grove during his time in office and made his last public appearance in this town.
-Other presidents to speak on the grounds included: James Garfield, William McKinley, Teddy Roosevelt, Woodrow Wilson, and Richard Nixon.
+Other presidents to speak on the grounds included James Garfield, William McKinley, Teddy Roosevelt, Woodrow Wilson, and Richard Nixon.
 Heavyweight boxing champions James J. Corbett and Max Baer and department store magnate F.W.
 Woolworth were among the celebrities of the day who vacationed in Ocean Grove.

 In 1975, Ocean Grove was designated a State and National Historic District as a 19th-century planned urban community.
 It has the most extensive collection of Victorian and early-20th century architecture in the United States.
 The Historical Society of Ocean Grove maintains a museum and a restored c.
 1884 cottage in addition to offering walking tours.

 During the 1960s–1980s, the town declined along with much of the Jersey Shore, and was pejoratively called "Ocean Grave" due to the general air of decrepitude and the elderly population.
-But beginning in the 1990s, and through 2006, Ocean Grove experienced a dramatic increase in property values and a considerable revival in fortune, particularly with the restoration of older hotel structures, many of which had deteriorated into single room occupancy ("SRO") quarters.
+But beginning in the 1990s, and through 2006, Ocean Grove experienced a dramatic increase in property values and a considerable revival in fortune, particularly with the restoration of older hotel structures, many of which had deteriorated into single-room occupancy ("SRO") quarters.
 As part of this resurgence, a number of sidewalk cafés and shops along Main Avenue (the main business thoroughfare) now cater to visitors and seasonal residents.

-Plans were announced in 2006 for a major new hotel and condominium development on property which has been vacant since the 1970s, when the old North End Hotel – once Ocean Grove's largest – was damaged by fire and subsequently demolished in 1980.
-These plans have become controversial though, and in January 2008 the Planning Board of Neptune stated the North End Redevelopment Proposal was "inconsistent with the town's Master Plan".
-On April 13, 2019, the remaining structures on the North End were destroyed by fire leaving the whole area vacant land.
+Plans were announced in 2006 for a major new hotel and condominium development on property which had been vacant since the 1970s, when the old North End Hotel – once Ocean Grove's largest – was damaged by fire and subsequently demolished in 1980.
+These plans became controversial though, and in January 2008 the Planning Board of Neptune stated the North End Redevelopment Proposal was "inconsistent with the town's Master Plan".
+On April 13, 2019, the remaining structures on the North End were destroyed by fire, leaving the whole area vacant land.

+In 2024, the OGCMA temporarily allowed Sunday access to its beach at weekday hours.
+This change in policy was made in the wake of legal threats by the NJDEP.

 Geography

+Ocean Grove is in southeastern Monmouth County, in the eastern part of Neptune Township.
+It is the only part of Neptune Township to touch the Atlantic Ocean.
+New Jersey Route 71 (South Main Street) forms the western edge of the community.
+Route 71 leads north into Asbury Park and 5 mi to the southern part of Long Branch, while to the south it passes through Bradley Beach and leads less than 3 mi to Belmar.
+New Jersey Route 33 has its eastern terminus at Route 71 on the western border of Ocean Grove.
+Route 33 leads west 15 mi to Freehold, the Monmouth county seat, and 50 mi to Trenton, the state capital.

-According to the United States Census Bureau, Ocean Grove had a total area of 0.428 square miles (1.109 km2), including 0.372 square miles (0.964 km2) of it is land and 0.056 square miles (0.145 km2) of water (13.05%) is water.
+According to the U.S. Census Bureau, Ocean Grove has an area of 0.425 mi2, including 0.372 mi2 of land and 0.054 mi2 of water (12.71%).